chat.privacytools.io is privacytools.io's official Matrix homeserver.

 #riot-web:matrix.org: Riot-web discussion and support.

-If you are a room operator and want your channel listed here, feel free to contact us.
+If you are a room operator and want your room listed here, feel free to contact us.
 Especially if you operate a large room and/or are a member of our homeserver!

-We do not necessarily endorse any of the content in these listed channels.
+We do not necessarily endorse any of the content in these listed rooms.

 For server related issues, the administrator of this homeserver is Jonah, who can be reached on Matrix at

-For moderation related issues, you can contact Jonah or anyone in the
+For moderation related issues or anything else, you can contact Jonah or anyone in the team (listed in the